 - Encourage children to adopt a healthy lifestyle with positive attitudes to food, relationships, and physical activity.

 - Equip children with good personal attributes of citizenship so that they become responsible citizens of the local, national and global community.

 - Encourage pupils to explore and appreciate their own beliefs and the beliefs of others through an appreciation of the place of religion in society.

 - Teach children Christian values and give them the skills to adopt their own values that will endure into adult life.

-We believe that learning takes place effectively in a range of contexts.
-Thus, we seek to create positive learning environments that will allow each child to undertake their learning in a variety of ways.
+We seek to create positive learning environments that will allow each child to undertake their learning in a variety of ways.
 For this reason, learning takes place in the classroom and out of the classroom for example, in the school's grounds; in the local area and by day and residential visits.

 We do not forget that we are part of a process, and we want our children to go on to the next stage of their education with confidence and a built-in desire for further interesting work and experience.

 We believe that learning is a cooperative process.
-We will seek ways to actively engage parents in their child's learning and in the wider learning that takes place within the school.
+We expect to actively engage parents in their child's learning and in the wider learning that takes place within the school.
 We will encourage pupils to consider each other as valuable learning resources and to see learning as a shared process and not purely an individual pursuit.

 We believe that children learn effectively when they know what is expected of them and how new learning fits with prior learning.
 For this reason in most lessons the learning outcomes and success criteria will be shared explicitly.
 Also, children will be given planned and regular opportunities to reflect on their learning and assess their own progress against shared criteria.